 Integration into the financial system

 The entire digital assets space has for some years operated as a de facto parallel financial system — the stated aim of pioneers like Satoshi Nakamoto and Daniel Larimer.
 However, it’s in the process of being integrated into the global financial system at an ever-increasing pace as digital assets service providers — trustees, exchanges, investment professionals and loan platform operators alike — seek the skills of the traditional financial world.
 Simultaneously the traditional financial world seeks the dynamism of the crypto market, helped by historically low yields.
-As a result, the crypt lending world currently resembles the interbank FX lending sector but will shortly find itself fully integrated into the global financial world.
+As a result, the crypto lending world currently resembles the interbank FX lending sector but will shortly find itself fully integrated into the global financial world.

 Benefits of crypto lending and borrowing